jcalazan/ansible-django-stack/README.md

 **Requirements:**

-- Make sure `ssh-agent` is running on your local machine.
+- Make sure ssh-agent is running on your local machine (run `ssh-agent` from the command line)
+- Test that your ssh key is ready for forwarding via `ssh-add -L`; if not, add your key (`ssh-add yourkey`)
 - Enable `ForwardAgent` on your machine's SSH config file, for example:
 ```
 Host example.com  # Must be your fqdn for `{{ inventory_hostname }}` variable to be set correctly